Five factors to consider before beginning a compensation study

 like.

 Include such factors as base pay, incentive pay, benefits, and culture.
-In your roadmap, consider how you
+In your roadmap, consider how you want to reward employees in general and what mix of compensation components will drive the best performance.

 3. Decide Which Jobs to Study